brendanconnolly/BlogPosts/TestTime.md

-Whether it's making the latest release deadline or just being being generally productive, time management is hard.
+Whether it's making the latest release deadline or just being generally productive, time management is hard.

 I found the time for this blog by following some [advice from John Sonmez](https://twitter.com/jsonmez/status/659052192045862912) and paying myself first by waking up an  hour earlier than usual to dedicate time for the project.
 I'm not a morning person so this suggestion was an affront to my natural sensibilities.
 So I figured I'll just squeeze in time in the evenings.